Illinois Workers Compensation Claims

 It can be very complicated, and if your employer is trying to dispute your claim or you have a dispute with the Illinois Workers’ Compensation Commission (IWCC)

-In theory, the workers’ compensation process is relatively simple: you report your injury, get treatment, make a claim, and get paid.
+In theory, the workers’ compensation process is relatively simple… The company you work for has purchased workers compensation insurance from a carrier.
+You report your injury, get treatment, make a claim, and get paid.
 In practice, it can be very complicated, and if your employer is trying to dispute your claim or you have a dispute with the Illinois Workers’ Compensation Commission (IWCC), you may have significant difficulty in getting compensation for your injury.

 Reporting an Injury